-Ensure that local people see they are getting something out of it.
+• Incentive lock 1: ensure that local people see they are getting something out of it.

-Ensure that local government retain the proceeds of growth, so that they have the incentive to grow the revenue stream on a lasting basis.

-Ensure that fiscal devolution is fair to business.

-Put in place checks and balances to ensure that London rightly pays its fair share and supports spending in other parts of the country.
+- Incentive lock 2: ensure that fiscal devolution is fair to business. - Incentive lock 3: ensure that local government retain the proceeds of growth, so that they have the incentive to grow the revenue stream on a lasting basis. - Incentive lock 4: put in place checks and balances to ensure that London rightly pays its fair share and supports spending in other parts of the country.